Medical Devices Radiation Sterilization

 Sterilization of health care products - Radiation - Substantiation of selected sterilization dose: Method VDmaxSD

-AAMI TIR35:2016
+AAMI TIR35:2016 (R2021)

-Sterilization of health care products - Radiation sterilization - Product adoption and alternative sampling plans for verification dose experiments and sterilization dose audits.
+Sterilization of health care products - Radiation sterilization - Product adoption and alternative sampling plans for verification dose experiments and sterilization dose audits

-Describes approaches to the selection and auditing of a sterilization dose that may reduce the number of product items required while maintaining assurance of attaining the desired sterility assurance level (SAL).
+This technical information report describes approaches to the selection and auditing of a sterilization dose that may reduce the number of product items required while maintaining assurance of attaining the desired sterility assurance level (SAL).
 This approach addresses sampling plans for verification dose experiments and sterilization dose audits.
 In addition the approaches to adopting a product into an established product family are defined.

 AAMI TIR37:2013 (AAMI TIR 37:2013)